Our Initiatives from 2013 to 2017

 Since 2013, we have experimented with a range of approaches to improving youth wellbeing in Aotearoa New Zealand.

-Here we have listed our various programmes, starting with the most recent.
+Here we have listed a selection of our initiatives, starting with the most recent.
 We have open-sourced all our work, so please feel free to use the resources and approaches in your own work alongside young people.

 The Codesign for Youth Wellbeing Symposium